NCAS-CMS/um-training/_sources/running.rst.txt

 Take a look at the ``job.out`` for the ``atmos`` task either on the command-line or through Rose Bush.

+* Did the linear solve for the Helmholtz problem converge in the final timestep?

 .. admonition::  Job Accounting

   The ``sacct`` command displays accounting data for all jobs that are run on ARCHER2.  ``sacct`` can be used to find out about the resources used by a job.
 For example; Nodes used, Length of time the job ran for, etc.  This information is useful for working out how much resource your runs are using.
 You should have some idea of the resource requirements for your runs and how that relates to the annual CU budget for your project.
 Information on resource requirements is also needed when applying for time on the HPC.